Comprehensive care for hypertrophic cardiomyopathy (HCM) patients

 Led by Sandeep Jani, MD, our interdisciplinary team of cardiac imaging experts, electrophysiologists and interventional cardiologists provide an individualized approach to care.
 In addition, Ankit Shah, MD, one of the few fellowship-trained sports cardiologists in the nation, specializes in managing cardiac conditions in athletes.
-The team also includes a dedicated cardiogenetics specialist, Aime Agather, to determine genetic factors that may be involved.
+The team also includes a dedicated cardiogenetics specialist, Monisha Kisling, to determine genetic factors that may be involved.

 The HCM Clinic treats patients diagnosed with or suspected to have hypertrohpic cardiomyopathy, in addition to their first-degree relatives who may be at risk.

 - Clinic of Choice: Backed by the strong reputation of the MedStar Heart & Vascular Institute (MHVI), HCM patients receive the highest quality of care.
 The program offers ongoing:

 - HCM management

 - Arrhythmia management

 - Septal reduction therapies for obstructions